philipzabicki/binance-algotrading/README.md

 ```

 ##### SignalExecuteFuturesEnv
-It is similar to above implementation but expands enter and close threshold with long and short positions.
+It is similar to above but expands enter and close threshold with long and short possibilities.

 ```python
 from numpy.random import choice